 The new Landslide Pilot demonstrates the effective exploitation of EO data and technologies to detect, map, and monitor landslides, in different physiographic and climatic regions.
 The Landslide Pilot will focus on two primary regions (Nepal and the Pacific Northwest in North America) and five experimental regions (Southeast Alaska, Cuba and Caribbean, Sri Lanka/ India, China, Norway).

 A Hardcover “glossy” report is being prepared for early 2017 to showcase success in each thematic area.
 Partnerships are being elaborated with end users and other interested stakeholders with a view to defining a path to sustainability; regional organisations will be engaged through new initiatives, such as GEO-DARMA.
 From a CEOS perspective, the long‐term outcome of GEO‐DARMA is to foster use of EO data and EO-based risk information by end users, and to increase awareness within donor agencies of EO solutions.
 One of the major tasks during the early Concept phase will be to select projects and related user needs to be implemented as a priority.
 A Sub-group will be formed within WG Disasters, and a secretariat is being organized.
-The proposal is being reworked and approach to partners to begin this fall.
+The proposal is being reworked and approach to partners to begin this October/November.

 Water